 I was soon face to face with Chris Harrison, Maria Menounos, Molly Sims, Jordin Sparks, not to mention beautiful previous reigning titleholders, including the reigning Miss America Savvy Shields, who was absolutely as sweet and charming in person as you would think.
-I also was standing next to reporters and photographers from People Magazine and Entertainment Tonight.
+I also was standing next to reporters and photographers from People Magazine, Entertainment Tonight and Best video production Toronto.
 It was surreal.
 Little old me from Mississippi was one of them.

 After an hour on the red carpet, we were escorted back to the pressroom to take a break and prepare for the show.
 We were given our cheat sheets with pageant facts and specifics along with contestant bios to study while we waited.
 The pressroom walls were covered with flat screen televisions for us to watch the live coverage with about a 10-second delay from the cheers and commotion you could hear right outside in the auditorium.

 When the show started, after contestant and judge introductions, the first thing they do is announce the Top 10.
 This is crucial.
 It was silent in the pressroom as everyone was poised on their laptops and phones ready to get to work.

 I held my breath, and when the last finalist was not Miss Mississippi, my heart sank.
 I knew everyone back home thought the world of Anne Elizabeth Buys, and I had just talked with her days before she left for Atlantic City.
 I knew how much this meant to her, and I was sad for a moment at the idea that the Miss America dream had not become a reality for her.